oVirt/ovirt-site/source/feature/separate-dwh-host.html.md

 # Migrating an existing DWH and Reports installation

-For migration of an existing local installation of DWH and Report to a different server please refer to:

-# Migrating an existing DWH and Reports

-For migration of an existing installation of DWH and Report to a different server please refer to [Migration_of_DWH&Reports](Features/Migration_of_DWH&Reports)
+For migration of an existing local installation of DWH and Report to a different server please refer to [Migration_of_DWH&Reports](Features/Migration_of_DWH&Reports)

 ### Benefit to oVirt